gmartinez1985/vwdigitalhub/cleaner-robots-hexagonal/README.md

 - **Static factory methods** (e.g., `Robot.create()`) are used to control aggregate creation and enforce invariants during instantiation.
 - **No synchronization** is required since robots execute sequentially and all boundary and collision checks are handled via `Workspace`.
 - The architecture emphasizes **testability and isolation**, allowing aggregates, services, and instructions to be tested independently without reliance on infrastructure or external frameworks.
+- Extensibility: `Workspace` can be decorated to add policies like obstacles without changing the aggregate.
+  For example, an `ObstacleWorkspaceDecorator` (over a `Grid` interface) can reject moves into obstacle cells while delegating bounds/occupation checks to the base workspace.

+### Future Extensions
+- **Obstacles via Decorator**: Introduce a `Grid` interface and an `ObstacleWorkspaceDecorator` to add obstacle checks by composition, preserving the current aggregate and invariants.

 ---